cenidetiot/OCB.jsLibrary/README.md

 ## What is ocb-sender?

-> ocb - sender is a npm module that takes and handle a NGSI Object for them transportation to FIWARE Orion Context Broker.
+> ocb - sender is a npm module that handle a NGSI Object for them transportation to FIWARE Orion Context Broker.
+Makes easy send context information to Fiware Ecosystem

 ## Install
 ```